Are Toilet Seat Covers Flushable? [Answered]

 Are Toilet Seat Covers Flushable?

-Paper toilet seat covers are used to protect you from touching any bacteria left on the toilet seat from the people before you.
+Paper toilet seat covers are used to protect you from touching any bacteria left on the toilet seat by the people before you.
 They are sometimes provided in public restrooms, but some people may bring their own just in case there aren’t any provided.

 Though paper toilet seat covers can be broken down at a commercial waste treatment plant, they cannot break down everywhere.
-Many people who have a house with a septic system may prefer you to throw them in the garbage if you are going to use them.
+If you have a house with a septic system, paper toilet seat covers may not break down in the tank.

 It’s not just septic systems to be careful of, either.
 In older buildings, sewer piping or building drains may not be as clear and free-flowing and could clog if something large is flushed.
 This is also common in scenarios where the toilet is a gravity flush toilet or it is being sent into a septic tank.